inoubliwissem/BigDataLab4TalTech/README.md

 # BigDataLab4TalTech
 # Hands-on on big data frameworks
-In this lab, we will install and configure both apache hadoop and spark on a virtual cluster of machines through the container technology (Docker in our example).
-Then, we will try to play with the distributed file system provided by apache hadoop (HDFS) and the distributed processing framework mapreduce implemented by hadoop.
-In the second level, apache spark will be used and tested with some examples.
+In this lab session, we'll be setting up and configuring both Apache Hadoop and Spark on a virtual cluster of machines using container technology (specifically Docker in our case).
+Our aim is to delve into the distributed file system provided by Apache Hadoop (HDFS) and explore the distributed processing framework of MapReduce implemented by Hadoop.
+Moving forward, we'll dive into Apache Spark, experimenting with several examples.
-The following figure shows the architecture that will be deployed in this lab.
+The diagram below showcases the architecture that will be deployed for this lab.

 ![alt text](docker.png "architecture")

 ### Requirements